BitcoinCacheMachine/BitcoinCacheMachine/README.md

 Running `bcm stack start electrum` starts an Electrum wallet desktop application that's configured to consult a self-hosted Electrum server `electrs` which itself is configured to consult a self-hosted [Bitcoin Core](https://github.com/bitcoin/bitcoin) full node operating over [Tor](https://www.torproject.org/).
 Each `bcm stack start` command automatically deploys all required back-end infrastructure to the active cluster, helping you to operate in a more [trust-minimized manner](https://nakamotoinstitute.org/trusted-third-parties/).
 If a cluster doesn't yet exist, BCM helps you provision one.

 You can use the `bcm info` command to view your current BCM environment variables: certificate, password, ssh, wallet, and certificate stores, cluster under management, and target chain (i.e., mainnet, testnet, regtest).
-Run `bcm set-chain mainnet` to instruct the BCM cli to deploy mainnet applications to the active cluster.
+Run `bcm config set chain mainnet` to instruct the BCM cli to deploy mainnet applications to the active cluster.
 At this time BCM deploys a full archival node, so your hardware must be beefy enough.
 Future BCM versions will support pruned mode if all protocols support that.

 ## Documentation